Iraq War: Capturing former government leaders

-In the summer of 2003, the multinational forces focused on capturing the remaining leaders of the former government.
+In summer 2003, the multinational forces focused on capturing the remaining leaders of the former government.
 On 22 July, a raid by the US 101st Airborne Division and soldiers from Task Force 20 killed Saddam's sons (Uday and Qusay) along with one of his grandsons.
 In all, over 300 top leaders of the former government were killed or captured, as well as numerous lesser functionaries and military personnel.

-Most significantly, Saddam Hussein himself was captured on 13 December 2003, on a farm near Tikrit in Operation Red Dawn.
-The operation was conducted by the United States Army's 4th Infantry Division and members of Task Force 121.
+Saddam Hussein was captured on 13 December 2003, on a farm near Tikrit in Operation Red Dawn.
+The operation was conducted by the US 4th Infantry Division and members of Task Force 121.
 Intelligence on Saddam's whereabouts came from his family members and former bodyguards.